(May 9, 2008) PCM's Melissa talked to Freddy Wexler, formerly

-M: So, a lot has happened since we last talked to you
+M: So, a lot has happened since we last talked to you at Pop

-became involved with Kid Kraddick Radio Show.
+with Kid Kraddick Radio Show.

 F: Sure.
 Um, let's see.
 He caught me up on MySpace a couple of

 I'm a DJ.
 So that was really it and I wrote him back, said "Cool,

 want to play some of my songs?"
 Then he never wrote me back,

 so I figured, "Ok, he's just another one of these people who

 gives me false hope."
 And then, about three weeks later or

 so, he writes me under the Kid Kraddick MySpace and we started talking.